astronomer/dag-factory/PRIVACY_NOTICE.md

 - Python version
 - Operating system & machine architecture
 - Event type
-- Number of DAGs
-- Number of TaskGroups
+- Number of failed DagRuns
-- Number of Tasks
+- Number of successful DagRuns
+- Total tasks associated to each DagRun
+- Dag hash

 No user-identifiable information (IP included) is stored in Scarf.